Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 3) Pairing Bonus

-This bonus is often seen in binary MLM plans, where distributors are encouraged to create two balanced right and left teams, called legs.
+This bonus is often seen in binary MLM plans, where distributors are encouraged to create two balanced teams, called left and right legs.
 They earn a pairing bonus whenever the sales volumes of the two legs match according to the ratios set by the company.

 When the volume on both legs matches the ratio, the pairing bonus is triggered.
 Usually, the bonus amount is a set percentage of the weaker leg’s sales volume.
 Most companies also set maximum bonus limits per day, week, or month to maintain fairness and financial stability.